+position

-position Specifies the new position for the insertion point.
+Specifies the Text widget.
+Specifies the new position for the insertion point.

 See section 5.4 for a description of XawTextPosition.
 The text will be scrolled vertically if necessary to make the line containing the insertion point visible.
 Calling this function is equivalent to setting the insertPosition resource.